iremlaletu/JavaScript-Projects/README.md

 6. #### Find Picture
     * Fetch the pictures from unsplash.com.
     * I used fontawesome.com to access icons and created an account to integrate them into my HTML page.
+7. #### Exchange Rate
+    * I used freecurrencyapi.com to manage the most recent exchange rate conversions.
 ## Demo
 * * *